nrobin24/pharmacology-thesis/#ch1-introduction/approach/appr-NovelTherapeutic.md

 with WIKI we were able to connect to known mechanism

-later on with BRAF, Wnt was able to synergize w vemurafinib
+later on with BRAF, Wnt was able to synergize w Vemurafenib

 <!-- Stem Cells -->
 To date, the field of translational life sciences has made major headway towards development of therapies that utilize pharmacologic manipulation of stem and progenitor cells.